 12. Caterpillars

-This alternative to pushups is a great way for anyone, of any level, to improve total body strength, especially in the core region.
+This alternative to push-ups is an excellent way for anyone, at any level, to improve total-body strength, especially in the core.

 How to Perform